I am chargé de recherche (junior researcher) at the

 Centre National de la Recherche Scientifique (CNRS), a French research organization.

 I work at the Computer Science Department of the École normale supérieure (ÉNS, Paris), in the Abstract Interpretation and Semantics group, headed by Patrick Cousot.
-The group is common with the Abstraction project-team at INRIA Paris-Rocquencourt.
+The group is common with the Antique (formerly Abstraction) team at INRIA Paris-Rocquencourt.

 My main research interest is the improvement of the quality and reliability of software and computer systems through automated formal methods.

 In particular, I design static analysis methods and tools able to

 automatically infer at compile time properties of software,

 such as the absence of certain kinds of errors.